drgs100/Alecs-War/Act-One.md

 The Leutenant brings the unit some new recruits some one needs to take charge and intergrate them.

+Buying supplies off farmers.

+Letters and parcels arrive, who gets what.
+Time for trade.

 ## Event Two - Fatigues

 Go out with the platoon and dig some trenches and machine gun posts, wait until morning and march back to St Julien.